You are here

 Negotiating Salary and Benefits

-Salary refers to the wage you will earn and may be offered at a base rate, hourly rate, commission-based or a combination.
+Salary refers to the wage you will earn and may be offered at a base rate, at an hourly rate, as commission-based or as a combination.

 Benefits refer to various non-wage compensations.
 These might include:

 - group-term life and long-term care insurance plans

 - health and dependent care flexible spending accounts

 - disability income protection

 - sick leave